brydonm/theme-destroyer/README.md

 - 🔐 **Secure Store Management** - Add and manage multiple Shopify stores with encrypted API token storage
 - 🎯 **Interactive Theme Selection** - Use checkboxes to select which themes to delete
+- 🔍 **Theme Search & Delete** - Search for themes by keyword and optionally delete them
 - 🛡️ **Safe Deletion** - Confirmation prompts before deleting themes
 - 📋 **Store Listing** - View all your stores with masked API tokens for security
 - ⚡ **Fast & Reliable** - Direct Shopify API integration for quick operations